-7.2 Public Constituencies
+6.3 Public Constituencies

-- 7.2.1 Subject to paragraph 7.5 below, an individual is eligible to become a member of a public constituency listed in column 1 of Annex 1 if he or she lives in the area specified for that constituency in the corresponding entry in column 2 of Annex 1. - 7.2.2 An eligible individual shall become a Member upon entry to the membership register pursuant to an application by them. - 7.2.3 On receipt of an application for membership and subject to being satisfied that the applicant is eligible, the Secretary shall, normally within 28 days of receipt of an application for membership, cause the applicant's name to be entered in the Trust's register of Members.
-The Secretary may require any individual to supply supporting evidence to confirm eligibility.

-- 7.2.4 The minimum number of Members of each public constituency is to be 25. - 7.2.5 Those individuals who live in an area for any public constituency are referred to collectively as the "Public Constituency".
+- 6.3.1 Subject to paragraph 6.6 below, an individual is eligible to become a member of a public constituency listed in column 1 of Annex 1 if he or she lives in the area specified for that constituency in the corresponding entry in column 2 of Annex 1. - 6.3.2 An eligible individual shall become a Member upon entry to the membership register pursuant to an application by them. - 6.3.3 On receipt of an application for membership and subject to being satisfied that the applicant is eligible, the Secretary shall, normally within 28 days of receipt of an application for membership, cause the applicant's name to be entered in the Trust's register of Members.
+The Secretary may require any individual to supply supporting evidence to confirm eligibility. - 6.3.4 The minimum number of Members of each public constituency is to be 25. - 6.3.5 Those individuals who live in an area for any public constituency are referred to collectively as the "Public Constituency".
+The Trust will ensure that (taken as a whole) the actual membership of its public constituency is representative of those eligible for such membership.

-7.3 Staff Constituency
+6.4 Staff Constituency